JimBobSquarePants/Cruncher/README.md

 Cruncher
 =========

-A CSS, LESS, SASS, SCSS, JavaScript, and CoffeeScript Preprocessor for ASP.NET.
+A CSS, LESS, Sass, JavaScript, and CoffeeScript Preprocessor for ASP.NET.

 Cruncher makes optimising your resources easy.
-It can bundle unlimited combinations of remote and local CSS, LESS, SASS, SCSS, JavaScript, and CoffeeScript files;
+It can bundle unlimited combinations of remote and local CSS, LESS, Sass, JavaScript, and CoffeeScript files;
 combining them, minifying them and caching them in the browser.
 Cruncher can handle nested css @import statements, re-maps relative resource urls and has a self cleaning cache should any changes be made to any of the referenced files.
-It'll even gzip compress the output.

 If you use Cruncher please get in touch on my twitter [@james_m_south](https://twitter.com/james_m_south).